protonemedia/laravel-splade-docs/x-flash.md

 # X-Splade-Flash Component

 You may use the **Flash Component** to interact with [Flash Data](https://laravel.com/docs/9.x/session#flash-data).
-This is helpful when you navigate back to the same page, as Splade won't reload the page by default, and thus server-side rendered Flash Data won't be updated.
+First, of course, you may render Flash Data server-side with Blade, but if you redirect back to the same page, for example, after form submission, Splade won't reload the page by default.
+So, the browser won't update the server-side rendered Flash Data.

 ```blade
 <x-splade-flash>